bhdirect-ebooks/dev-docs/source/process/tools-setting-your-machine-and-software.md

 ## Adobe (InDesign & Photoshop)

 Adobe InDesign is a common publishing software, and Photoshop has many capabilities for making quality images for our ebooks.
+Download in Self Service (in your Applications directory).
 Click here for setup...

 <hr />

 ## BBEdit

-BBEdit is a source code editor that is particular good for use with regular expressions (regexes).
-Click here for setup...
+BBEdit is a source code editor that is particular good for use with regular expressions (regexes). **Download**: <https://drive.google.com/open?id=1hcnwOtWHRd6O7dBtWZXqZ6w27VcDQFWq> Click here for setup...

 <hr />